CBD Oil

 Both CBN and CBD Are Legal Cannabinoids

 CBD is the more prevalent of the two cannabinoids, quickly becoming the focus of the hemp farming boom following the 2018 Farm Bill.
-In short, this iteration of the farm bill defined hemp as any cannabis plant that contained less than 0.3% delta-9 THC by dry weight thereby opening the door for production, extraction, and sale of other non-intoxicating cannabinoids like CBN.
+In short, this iteration of the farm bill defined hemp as any cannabis plant that contained less than 0.3% delta-9 THC by dry weight thereby opening the door for the production, extraction, and sale of other non-intoxicating cannabinoids like CBN.

 CBN vs. CBD: What Are The Differences?